Buenos Aires

 Buenos Aires is an incredible city.
 You will find impressive architecture, fine dining, world-renowned nightlife, and a big emphasis on art and music of all forms.
 At the same time, it is a city with problems.
-But Porteños are proud of their city and want it to be great, which gives the city so much more potential.
+Enjoy the best of the city, and understand that it is not a glossy Paris as some make it out to be.

-I lived in Buenos Aires for 6 months in 2011, and I want to share what I know to make your experience there great.
+I lived in Buenos Aires for 8 months in 2011 and 2012, and I want to share what I know to make your experience there great.
 Throughout this page, you will find links to posts I have written about some topics if you want to get more details.
-Even though I lived there, these tips are written from the perspective of a traveler staying 1-2 weeks, but this is different than what you’ll find in a guide book.
+Even though I lived there, these tips are written from the perspective of a traveler staying 1-2 weeks, but this is different than what you will find in a guide book.
 Some of these places are not frequented by tourists or travelers.

 If you would like more information about my experience living there, please send me an email.